Kraymer/kraymer.github.com/_drafts/emojis-memes-slack.md

 ---
-title: Using emojis and meme effectively in Slack
+title: Manifesto for best use of emojis and memes in Slack
 dropcaps: false
 published: true
+draft: true
 tags:
 - methodology
 ---